anirbandas59/breakout-screener/Planning/DEVELOPER_INSTRUCTIONS.md

 └────────────────────────────┬────────────────────────────────────┘
                              ▼
 ┌─────────────────────────────────────────────────────────────────┐
-│ STEP 2: Manage or Verify Dependencies (CRITICAL - Use uv)                 │
+│ STEP 2: Manage or Verify Dependencies (OPTIONAL IN CASE OF ERRORS)                 │ │                                                                 │
-│                                                                 │
 │ IF task adds new Python packages:                              │ │   • Update requirements.txt with new package                   │